schematics/schematics/docs/usage/exporting.rst

 A field can be serialized if it is an instance of ``BaseType`` or if a function is wrapped with the ``@serializable`` decorator.

+A ``Model`` instance may be serialized with a particular `context`.
+A context is a ``dict`` passed through the model to each of its fields.
+A field may use values from the context to alter how it is serialized.

 .. _exporting_converting_data: